Pramlocha: Legend

 When enquired about her identity.
 Pramlocha declares herself to be his servant-maid, willing to do his bidding.
 Enraptured, Kandu takes the apsara by her hand and goes to his hermitage.
 He assumed his youthful form within, bedecked in divine ornaments and handsome attributes due to the power of his penance.
 Neglecting to perform his Vedic duties, he jubilantly engaged in sexual intercourse with her day and night.
-In the valley of Mandara, he made love to her for a century, after which she requested his permission to return to heaven.
+In the valley of Mandara, he had sex with her for a century, after which she requested his permission to return to heaven.
 He ordered her to stay for a few more days, and another century elapsed.
 When she repeated her request after this period, he sought her company for a few more days.
 Afraid of being cursed by the formidable Brahmin, she stayed with him, and he indulged her with his affections.
 One day, he rushed out of his hut in a hurry to perform his sandhyavandana, his dusk prayers, and the puzzled apsara realises that the sage believed that all the time that had elapsed had been within the duration of a single day.
 Pramlocha reveals to him that nine hundred and seven years, six months and three days, had passed since she had arrived.
 Realising that the power of his austerities had been extinguished by his amorous activities, he banishes her, not realising that she is pregnant.
 The trembling damsel ran from tree to tree, the foetus she carried appearing out of her limbs in the form of sweat and nursed by the trees and the moonlight.
 This child, Marisha, became the wife of Prachetas, and the mother of Daksha.